dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 The simplest Lisp forms, atoms, can be divided into two categories: symbols and everything else.
 A symbol, evaluated as a form, is considered the name of a variable and evaluates to the current value of the variable.
 11 I'll discuss in Chapter 6 how variables get their values in the first place.
 You should also note that certain "variables" are that old oxymoron of programming: "constant variables."
 For instance, the symbol PI names a constant variable whose value is the best possible floating-point approximation to the mathematical constant pi.

+1-2『多次看到了 Lisp forms、atoms，atoms 做一张术语卡片。』

 All other atoms -- numbers and strings are the kinds you've seen so far -- are self-evaluating objects.
 This means when such an expression is passed to the notional evaluation function, it's simply returned.
 You saw examples of self-evaluating objects in Chapter 2 when you typed 10 and "hello, world" at the REPL.

 It's also possible for symbols to be self-evaluating in the sense that the variables they name can be assigned the value of the symbol itself.
 Two important constants that are defined this way are T and NIL, the canonical true and false values.
 I'll discuss their role as booleans in the section "Truth, Falsehood, and Equality."

 Another class of self-evaluating symbols are the keyword symbols -- symbols whose names start with `:`.
 When the reader interns such a name, it automatically defines a constant variable with the name and with the symbol as the value.

-1-2『这里提到的 symbols whose names start with `:`，目前没看到应用场景，有时间去研究一下。（2020-10-28）』——未完成
+1-2『这里提到的 symbols whose names start with `:`，目前没看到应用场景，有时间去研究一下。（2020-10-28）』 —  — 未完成

 Things get more interesting when we consider how lists are evaluated.
 All legal list forms start with a symbol, but three kinds of list forms are evaluated in three quite different ways.
 To determine what kind of form a given list is, the evaluator must determine whether the symbol that starts the list is the name of a function, a macro, or a special operator.
 If the symbol hasn't been defined yet -- as may be the case if you're compiling code that contains references to functions that will be defined later -- it's assumed to be a function name.
 12 I'll refer to the three kinds of forms as function call forms, macro forms, and special forms.

-2『三大类 list 的处理方式：函数、宏和操作符。做一张任意卡片。』——已完成
+2『三大类 list 的处理方式：函数、宏和操作符。做一张任意卡片。回复：突然领悟到在 Lisp 里「一切皆 lisp」，函数、表达式、变量等等。（2020-12-30）』 —  — 已完成

 9 Of course, other levels of correctness exist in Lisp, as in other languages.
 For instance, the s-expression that results from reading `(foo 1 2)` is syntactically well-formed but can be evaluated only if foo is the name of a function or macro.

 10 One other rarely used kind of Lisp form is a list whose first element is a lambda form.
 I’ll discuss this kind of form in Chapter 5.

-11 One other possibility exists—it’s possible to define symbol macros that are evaluated slightly differently.
+11 One other possibility exists — it’s possible to define symbol macros that are evaluated slightly differently.
 We won’t worry about them.

-12 In Common Lisp a symbol can name both an operator—function, macro, or special operatorand a variable.
+12 In Common Lisp a symbol can name both an operator — function, macro, or special operatorand a variable.
 This is one of the major differences between Common Lisp and Scheme.
 The difference is sometimes described as Common Lisp being a Lisp-2 vs. Scheme being a Lisp-1a Lisp-2 has two namespaces, one for operators and one for variables, but a Lisp-1 uses a single namespace.
 Both choices have advantages, and partisans can debate endlessly which is better.

 ### 4.5 Function Calls